StarRocks/demo/documentation-samples/datalakehouse/readme.md

 > [!IMPORTANT]
 >  Ensure that "Use Rosetta for x86/amd64 emulation on Apple Silicon" is enabled on your Docker Desktop.
 You can find this setting in Setting -> General.

+> [!IMPORTANT]
+>  Set the memory in Docker Desktop.
+Setting -> Resources -> Memory Limit should we set at least 16GB.

 ## Environment Setup

-0. Set the memory in Docker Desktop

-Setting -> Resources -> Memory Limit should we set at least 16GB.

 1. Start the environment